pearpages/my-blog-v1/_posts/2015-07-22-cordovajs.markdown

 Applications execute within wrappers targeted to each platform.

+## Summary

+1. cordova create hello com.example.hello HelloWorld
+2. cordova platform add ios
+3. cordova plugin add cordova-plugin-device
+4. cordova build
+5. cordova emulate ios

+When adding a platform the /www folder will get copied to each platform.
+When we build, we actually do it for all the platforms installed.

 ### Basic Components

 Apache Cordova applications rely on a common **config.xml** file that provides information about the app and specifies parameters affecting how it works, such as whether it responds to orientation shifts.
 This file adheres to the **W3C's Packaged Web App**, or **widget**, specification.